scallop-io/sui-scallop-sdk/document/query.md

   // Get asset pool data separately. const suiMarketPool = await scallopQuery.getMarketPool('sui');

   // Get multiple collateral pools data.
-To obtain all collateral pools at once, it is recommended to use the `queryMarket` method to reduce time consumption. const marketCollaterals = await scallopQuery.getMarketCollaterals([
+To obtain all market pools at once, it is recommended to use the `queryMarket` method to reduce time consumption. const marketCollaterals = await scallopQuery.getMarketCollaterals([
     'sui',
     'usdc',